intrigueio/intrigue-core/README.md

 # Welcome!

-Intrigue-core is a framework for external attack surface discovery and automated OSINT.
+Intrigue-core is an automation framework and orchestrator for external attack surface discovery and cybersecurity intelligence.
 The framework is designed for use cases such as:

   * Asset Discovery (Application and Infrastructure)
   * Security Research and Vulnerability Scanning